-The plot shows the haze concentration measured on the roof of the NOAA David Skaggs Research Center in south Boulder, CO.
+The plot shows the haze concentration measured at Table Mountain observatory a few miles north of Boulder.
 The PM2.5 mass concentration is estimated from optical measurements of particle light scattering coefficient using a mass scattering efficiency of 3 m2/g.
 The EBC concentration is estimated from filter-based measurements of particle light absorption coefficient using a mass absorption efficiency of 6 m2/g.
-Download the most recent two hours of raw data.

 Models can help identify sources of haze when the source is not obvious.

 Below are some links to aerosol model output for TODAY

 More information about smoke and air quality can be found at the EPA Particulate Matter web page.

 NOAA's Global Monitoring Laboratory measures the climate-forcing properties of atmospheric particles at a

 Instruments from this network are maintained by NOAA's Global Monitoring Laboratory in Boulder, CO.

 Plots of the raw number concentration, aerosol light scattering and absorption measurements at Table Mountain are available from GML's Aerosol program.
 Please refer questions about the aerosol measurements to Dr. Patrick Sheridan, firstname.lastname@example.org.